jcolag/entropy-arbitrage/2021-06-24-methuselah.md

  > **SPOCK**: Captain.
 Something else which is rather extraordinary.
 This waltz I just played is by Johannes Brahms.

-[Brahms](https://en.wikipedia.org/wiki/Johannes_Brahms) was a prolific German composer.
+{% wiki Johannes_Brahms|Brahms|en %} was a prolific German composer.
 As with da Vinci's paintings, Spock has his works and style memorized to a degree that he can presumably identify a forgery.

 For comparison, this is more typical of waltzes written by Brahms.